fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/2_classes_and_objects_1.md

 In summary, instance *variables* keep track of __state__, and instance *methods* expose __behavior__ for objects.
 State *sets or determines the attributes* of an object.
 We can think of the _instance variables themselves_ as the __attributes__ (which are shared by __all objects__ of that class) and the *actual objects* referenced by those instance variables as the _state_ (which is specific to each object).

-The __attributes__ of the objects of a class are shared by all objects of the class, and are defined by the instance variables defined by the class.
+The __attributes__ (i.e. remember that these need to be accessible by getter/setter methods) of the objects of a class are shared by all objects of the class, and are defined by the instance variables defined by the class.
 Instance variable __values__ for each individual object keep track of the unique __state__ of each object of a class and are unique to each individual object.

 ### Attributes versus State
 Another useful mental model is that classes don't define instance variables, they _define attributes_ (since attributes are getter/setter methods that can be inherited).
 Note that the instance name and variable __behind__ the attribute are not inherited - these are defined when an object is instantiated from the class and are unique to each object.

-An *instance variable* is named by the class, but each object created from the class __creates its own copy of the instance variable__, and its _value_ contributes to the overall *state* of the object.
+An *instance variable* is __named by the class__, but each object created from the class __creates its own copy of the instance variable__, and its _value_ contributes to the overall *state* of the object.

 With this definition, note that __the instance variable is actually not part of the class__; therefore, it can't be inherited.
 The subclass does know about the name, but it's merely using that name as a handle for the value it contains.